-7.1 In Section 8, we have summarized the rights that you have under data protection law.
+7.1 In this Section 7, we have summarized the rights that you have under data protection law.
 Some of the rights are complex, and not all of the details have been included in our summaries.
 Accordingly, you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.

 7.2 Your principal rights under data protection law are:

 (d) the right to restrict processing;